 - Thelma & Louise was written with her in mind to play Thelma.
 Ridley Scott felt she was too young for the role, and cast Geena Davis instead.

-- Princess Leia in Star Wars was originally written as a younger character, with Jodie in mind.
+- Princess Leia in A New Hope was originally written as a younger character, with Jodie in mind.
 When George Lucas decided to make the character older, Carrie Fisher was cast.

 - Word of Saint Paul: She considers Silence of the Lambs to be a Spiritual Antithesis to Taxi Driver.
 In the latter, she's in bondage and rescued.
 In the former, she now rescues the young woman.
 What's more is that Harvey Keitel plays her pimp in Taxi Driver and later plays Clarice Starling's mentor in Red Dragon (though Jodie doesn't appear in that film).